francescotili/photo-analyzer/README.md

 ## Usage

-1. Open a Powershell console
-2. Type `PhotoAnalyzerAuto` (it autocompletes) and then press ENTER
-3. Follow onscreen instructions
+The script exposes a couple of functions for you to use in the Terminal.

+### PhotoAnalyzer

+The `PhotoAnalyzer` command is the main function of the scrip.
+Use that to execute the analysis of a folder of your choice (it will ask for the complete path).

+There are (not yet) any parameters to specify.
+Simply type `PhotoAnalyzer`, press ENTER and follow on-screen instructions.

+### CleanBackups

+The script will not modify the original foto and video files.
+The original files will be only renamed, changing the extension. i.E. the `.jpg` files will be renamed in `.jpg_original`.

+The main `PhotoAnalyzer` function will ask the user, at the end, if it wants to clean the backups file (i.E. deleting them).
+However, it can come handy to have a function specific for only doing these "Clean up".

+Simply type `CleanBackups`, press ENTER and follow on-screen instruction to delete all the `*.*_original` files from a specific path.

+### RestoreBackups

+If something goes wrong or you simply want to restore these `*.*_original` files, you can do that using the `RestoreBackups` function.
+The function will rename all the files back to the original extensions.

+Simply type `RestoreBackups`, press ENTER and follow on-screen instruction to restore all the `*.*_original` files from a specific path.
+It works best with folders that only contain the files to be restored, to avoid possible conflicts with filenames when the script restores the original files.

 ## TODO

-* Integrate conversion of `.heic` files into `.jpg` files for better compatibility
+* ~~Integrate conversion of `.heic` files into `.jpg` files for better compatibility~~ *done*
-* Study if it is possible to make a logic based on `Maker` of the photo/video files for better metatag handling
+* ~~Study if it is possible to make a logic based on `Maker` of the photo/video files for better metatag handling~~ *done*
-* Integrate conversion of 4K video files from `H264` to `H265` for future proof compatibily and space saving
+* ~~Integrate conversion of 4K video files from `H264` to `H265` for future proof compatibily and space saving~~ *discarded for compatibility reasons*
 * Implement additional checks on video file to prevent corruption, metatag mismatch (useful for Plex)
 * Restore a partially and a fully manual mode
 * Publish the script on Powershell Gallery